 If neither of these options exist for your particular tripod, you could try using a lightweight cloth cover over the top of it until the rain stops.This isn’t ideal, as it will introduce extra movement into your shots due to wind and rain.

 When filming outside in the rain, you’re going to want to make sure that you use an umbrella or some other sort of shelter for yourself as well as your equipment.Even though most cameras have weatherproofing these days, it’s still recommended that you invest in some kind of protection against the elements.

 It’s the most wonderful time of the year.
 No, not Christmas when Santa brings us all sorts of cool gifts.

 The weather is getting warmer, the days are getting longer and you can finally shoot your movie outside without that annoying wind or rain ruining all your hard work.It seems like a simple enough idea, but shooting in the rain is harder than it looks.

 Be sure your camera is clean, lenses are clear and there are no water spots building up anywhere.
-Don’t forget about your battery either, especially if you’re shooting with a digital still camera because a good dousing could render your battery useless for the rest of filming day unless you want to risk
+Don’t forget about your battery either, especially if you’re shooting with a digital still camera because a good dousing could render your battery useless for the rest of filming day.

 Movie Rain vs. Actual Rain

 Movie rain is a visual effect created in post-production by adding a computer-generated image of rain.
 In films, it is often used to enhance or replace actual rain, which can be expensive and inconvenient to transport.